bahmutov/code-coverage-webpack-dev-server/README.md

 Only enabled in `NODE_ENV=test` environment via [`env` option](https://new.babeljs.io/docs/en/next/babelrc.html#env-environment-option) in [.babelrc](.babelrc) file.

-To server the app using [webpack-dev-server](https://github.com/webpack/webpack-dev-server) with instrumented app and open Cypress use:
+To serve the app using [webpack-dev-server](https://github.com/webpack/webpack-dev-server) with instrumented app and open Cypress use:

 ```shell
 npm run dev